cgomesu/website/_posts/2021-07-18-diy-tasmota-bme280.md

 However, the most common type of USB port available ([USB 2.0](https://en.wikipedia.org/wiki/USB#USB_2.0)) usually delivers a maximum of `500mA` at `5V` (`2.5W`), which constraints the type of projects that could reasonably use such ports as power supply.
 In addition, because interfacing via the USB connection might not always be possible, owing to proprietary and closed-source firmware, the DIY project should be able to transmit data wirelessly instead.

 Fortunately, the **ESP-01 WiFi module** meets all such requirements.
-Specifically, it requires very little energy to operate (about `1W`) and can be connected to USB 2.0 ports via USB adapters that have a built-in voltage regulator.
+Specifically, it requires very little energy to operate (roughly `.3W` on average, with `1W` peaks) and can be connected to USB 2.0 ports via USB adapters that have a built-in voltage regulator.

 [![ESP-01 with USB adapter](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-with-usb-adapter.jpg){:.PostImage}](/assets/posts/2021-07-18-diy-tasmota-bme280/esp-01-with-usb-adapter.jpg)